-The Center for European Studies Faculty Advisory Board is chaired by Center Director John Stephens and is comprised of UNC-Chapel Hill faculty and administrators from across College of Arts & Sciences and the Professional Schools as well as the University Library System.
+The Center for European Studies Faculty Advisory Board is chaired by Center Director John Stephens and comprises UNC-Chapel Hill faculty and administrators from across the College of Arts & Sciences and the Professional Schools as well as the University Library System.

 John D. Stephens is the Gerhard E. Lenski, Jr., Distinguished Professor of Political Science and Sociology and Director of the Center for European Studies.
 His main interests are comparative politics with a specialization in comparative social policy.
 Professor Stephens received his BA (1970) from Harvard University and his PhD (1976) from Yale University.
 He is the author of The Transition from Capitalism to Socialism (1979).
 He is also the co-author of Democratic Socialism in Jamaica (with Evelyne Huber, 1986); Capitalist Development and Democracy (with Evelyne Huber and Dietrich Rueschemeyer, 1992), recipient of the Outstanding Book Award 1991-92 from the Political Sociology Section of the American Sociological Association; and Development and Crisis of the Welfare State (with Evelyne Huber, 2001), awarded Best Book on Political Economy published in 2001 from the Political Economy Section of the American Political Science Association.
 Professor Stephens’ latest co-authored book with Evelyne Huber, Democracy and the Left: Social Policy and Inequality in Latin America (2012), is a study of social policy in Latin America, the Caribbean, and Iberia.
 The scholarly contribution recently won the Best Book Award from the Political Economy of the World System Section of the American Sociological Association and the Best Book Award from the Sociology of Development Section of the American Sociological Association.
 Professor Stephens teaches courses on European politics and the political economy of advanced industrial societies.